bsafacicek/ethical_pseudo_etf/README.md

 Ideally, I buy "-1" NVDA and "4" Apple, stocks_to_buy={'NVDA': -1, 'AAPL': 4}.

-But, this strategy involves no selling, I won't be able to buy all AAPL stocks I need to.
+But, this strategy involves no selling, so I won't be able to buy all AAPL stocks I need to.

-To compute how many of them I can actually buy, I will sum over all stocks that are positive in stocks_to_buy let us call this sum Z>Y.
+To compute how many of them I can actually buy, I will sum over all stocks that are positive in stocks_to_buy.
+Let us call this sum Z>Y.

 Then I multiply all the stocks to be bought (stocks_to_buy) with Y/Z.